getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 Scopes can have data (e.g. tags, user, ...) added to them the same way you can do today.
 This RFC _does not_ aim to change any of the data that is kept on the scope and is applied to events.

-The following APIs will be removed/deprecated:
+The following APIs will be deprecated:

 - `getCurrentHub()`
 - `configureScope()` (instead just get the scope and set on it directly)